venhoai/jolla-mind2/FAQ.md

 nerdctl compose ps -a
 ```

-After you are done you can exit the venho-ada-env again
+After you are done you can exit the venho-ada-env enviorment again
 ``` shell
 exit
 ```